Skip to content

 When and where is the Summer Institute?

 Our five week Summer Institute is a hybrid learning event which kicks off our training programme.
-It’s being held Monday 8 July to Friday 9 August this year, with an in-person week being held Monday 22 – Friday 26 July at Middlesex University (accommodation on campus is provided for you).
+This year it was held on Monday 8 July to Friday 9 August this year, with an in-person week being held Monday 22 – Friday 26 July at Middlesex University (accommodation on campus is provided for you).

 After the Summer Institute you’ll have a week of leave before you start your first placement.